 The Lord taught the Israelites that even though they were a covenant people who had been granted great and eternal blessing in return for their obedience, they still needed to act daily to preserve their relationship.
 The required act was a twice-daily sacrifice for sin.

 “Who can discern his errors?”
 David asked.
 Which one of us knows each and every sin we commit?
 We become so adept at rationalizing and justifying our behavior and sinning is so natural to our fallen state, it’s impossible to recognize and remember them all.
 “Forgive our hidden faults, Lord, and keep your servants also from willful sins; may they not rule over us.
 Then we’ll be blameless, innocent of great transgression.”
 Just as our morning shower cleanses us physically, this prayer offered each morning will cleanse us spiritually and restore us to righteousness, qualifying us for the great blessings the Lord has laid up for us in each new day.
-For if we’re faithful to confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
+For if we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
+Selah 06-04-03.